MORTGAGE RATES TODAY IN MISSOURI

 • Interest-Rate Reduction Refinance Loans (IRRRL): This refinancing option is available to veterans and active-duty military members with VA loans.
 It allows borrowers to reduce their monthly payments by adjusting the annual percentage rate (APR) without the need for a new credit check or appraisal.

-When you buy a home, you will need to pay closing costs, taxes, and fees.
+When you buy a home, you’ll need to pay closing costs, taxes, and fees.
 These costs can vary depending on the purchase price of the home, the type of loan you get, and the location of the property.
 Some of the most common closing costs include the loan origination fee, the appraisal fee, the title insurance premium, and the recording fee.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
-Plus, applying is extra convenient: It's online, with access to one-on-one help.A mortgage rate is the interest rate that you pay on your mortgage loan.
-It is expressed as a percentage of the loan amount.
+Plus, applying is extra convenient: It's online, with access to one-on-one help.

 It is difficult to predict whether mortgage rates will drop in Missouri.
 However, there are a few factors that could affect mortgage rates, such as the overall economy, inflation, and the Federal Reserve’s monetary policy.

 “Normal” isn’t a term that applies to mortgage rates.
-It’s important to remember that mortgage rates are cyclical and they will eventually go down again.
+It’s important to remember that mortgage rates are cyclical, and they will eventually go down again.

 It is difficult to predict whether Missouri home prices will drop.
 However, there are a few factors that could affect home prices, such as the overall economy, supply and demand, and the job market.